Janani03k/nhis-dashboard-assignment/README.md

 * Open in Microsoft Excel or Google Sheets to view pivot tables and narratives.
 * Modify pivot table filters to explore specific regions, years, or conditions.
-* Use original data sheet for additional custom analysis.
+* Use the original data sheet for additional custom analysis.

 ---